ErikBjare/intro-to-js/README.md

 Try making a game, some cool geometry or whatever brilliant idea your imagination comes up with!

+**If you are already somewhat familiar with JS, or can infer how it works, check out [this cheat-sheet](http://cheatsheetworld.com/programming/html5-canvas-cheat-sheet/).**

 Here are a few learning resources:
  - [HTML5 Canvas Tutorials](http://www.html5canvastutorials.com/)
  - [A reference of all methods available on the context/'canvas' variable](http://www.w3schools.com/tags/ref_canvas.asp)